“They’ve done so much for us...”

 1891

-Esterdahl Mortuary is established when A.V.
-Esterdahl opens his funeral home in downtown Moline.
+Esterdahl Mortuary was established when A.V.
+Esterdahl opened his funeral home in downtown Moline.
 He starts a legacy of attentive service in the Quad-City area.
-The Esterdahl family name quickly becomes associated with quality funeral service.
+The Esterdahl family name quickly became associated with quality funeral service.

 1932